WallStreetMojo

 3. g: expected dividend growth rate (assumed to be constant)

-Let’s assume that a Company ABC will pay a $ 5 dividend next year, which is expected to grow at the rate of 3% every year.
-Further, the required rate of return of the investor is 8%.
-What is the intrinsic value of the ABC Company stock?
+Let us assume that ABC Co. will pay a $5 dividend next year, which is expected to grow at 3% yearly.
+Further, the required rate of return for the investor is 8%.
+So, what is the intrinsic value of the ABC Co. stock?

 Intrinsic Value Formula of the stock using the Gordon growth model calculation: